3D models are ubiquitous in many fields:

 The convention is that \((0, 0)\) corresponds to the bottom-left corner of the image and \((1, 1)\) to the top-right corner.

-For complex models, UV unwrapping is done in patches (or islands).
-The process includes the following steps:
+For complex models, UV unfolding is performed in pieces (patches or islands).
+The process comprises the following steps:

-1. Cutting into patches: the surface is cut along seams chosen by the artist or an automatic algorithm.
-Seams are placed in less visible areas (folds, back of the object).
+Patch cutting: the surface is cut along seams (seams) chosen by the artist or an automatic algorithm.
+Seams are placed in less visible areas (creases, back of the object).

-2. Unwrapping: each patch is flattened into the 2D plane while minimizing distortions.
-Classic algorithms include ABF (Angle-Based Flattening), LSCM (Least Squares Conformal Maps), and Slim (Scalable Locally Injective Mappings).
+Unfolding: each patch is unfolded in the 2D plane while minimizing deformations.
+Classical algorithms include ABF (Angle-Based Flattening), LSCM (Least Squares Conformal Maps) and Slim (Scalable Locally Injective Mappings).

-3. Packing: the unwrapped patches are arranged in the \([0, 1]^2\) space, maximizing space utilization (to avoid wasting texture resolution).
+Packing: the unfolded patches are arranged in the space \([0, 1]^2\) by maximizing space occupancy (to avoid wasting the texture resolution).

-4. Painting: the artist paints the texture directly in the unwrapped 2D space, or uses 3D painting tools (such as Substance Painter) that project directly onto the surface.
+Painting: the artist paints the texture directly in the unfolded 2D space, or uses 3D painting tools (such as Substance Painter) that project directly onto the surface.

-The seams between patches correspond to locations where the texture may exhibit discontinuities (the vertex at the seam is duplicated with different UV coordinates on each side).
-An example of unwrapping is shown below.
+The seams between patches correspond to the places where the texture may exhibit discontinuities (the vertex at the seam is duplicated with different UV coordinates on each side).
+An example of unfolding is visible below.

-UV-mapping consists of “unfolding” the 3D surface onto a 2D plane.
-This unfolding necessarily introduces distortions in length and angle for any surface whose Gaussian curvature is non-zero.
+UV mapping consists of “unfolding” the 3D surface onto a 2D plane.
+This unfolding necessarily introduces deformations in length and in angle for any surface whose Gaussian curvature is nonzero.

 In particular, it is impossible to map a planar image onto a sphere without distortion.
-This is a fundamental result of differential geometry: the Gaussian curvature is an intrinsic invariant of the surface (Gauss’s theorema egregium).
-A sphere has a constant positive Gaussian curvature (\(K = 1/R^2\)), while a plane has zero curvature (\(K = 0\)).
-No stretch-free deformation can transform one into the other.
+This is a fundamental result of differential geometry: Gaussian curvature is an intrinsic invariant of the surface (Gauss’s theorema egregium).
+A sphere has constant positive Gaussian curvature (\(K = 1/R^2\)), while a plane has zero curvature (\(K = 0\)).
+No distortion without stretching can transform one into the other.

-Only developable surfaces (zero Gaussian curvature, such as cylinders and cones) can be unfolded without distortion.
-In practice, one seeks to minimize distortions during UV unwrapping, accepting a trade-off between angle distortion (conformal) and area distortion (authalic).
-The following figure shows a typical case of distortion on a sphere.
+Only the developable surfaces (Gaussian curvature zero, such as cylinders and cones) can be unfolded without distortion.
+In practice, one seeks to minimize deformations during UV unfolding, accepting a trade-off between the distortion of angles (conformal) and the distortion of areas (authalic).
+The following figure shows a typical case of deformation on a sphere.

 Beyond color (diffuse map), textures are used to store many types of information about the surface:

-Texture coordinates are stored as a vertex attribute, just like positions and normals:
+Texture coordinates are stored as a vertex attribute, in the same way as positions and normals:

 int width, height, channels;